poet ● novelist ● arts collaborator ● teacher

-The winner of CLiPPA 2019 will be announced at a ceremony at the National Theatre in central London on Wednesday 3rd July 2019.
-The event will be attended by children from across the UK who have participated in the CLiPPA shadowing scheme in their schools in the run up to the award.
-The award is sponsored by ALCS, the Authors’ Licensing and Collecting Society with support from the Siobhan Down Trust.
+Congratulations to Stephen Camden, announced as winner of CLiPPA 2019 at a ceremony at the National Theatre in Wednesday 3rd July, in front of 900 children from across the UK who took part in the CLiPPA shadowing scheme in their schools in the run up to the award.

 The CLPE's Power of Reading programme introduces young people to the kind of books that makes them ask questions and think.
 A whole lot of really good questions came from young friends in Poppy Class at Coppetts Wood school.

 Here's a selection of them, and some of the answers, with thanks to everyone.
 There's nothing a writer likes better than to meet readers who really want to look beneath the surface of the words.